shishenyxx/DeepMosaic/README.md

 </summary>

+We are now providing a [singularity image](https://cloud.sylabs.io/library/arzoopatel5/deepmosaic/deepmosaic) to run DeepMosaic.
+If you want to install and run DeepMosaic manually, please read through and follow the these steps.
 The following steps could be performed in a command line shell environment (Linux, Mac, Windows subsystem linux etc., whichever have the computational resource and >20G storage to run DeepMosaic)

 ## Step 1.
 Install DeepMosaic